Is Public a Safe Brokerage Firm?

 Our Recommendations

-company like Webull.
+firm like Webull.

 Charles Schwab instead.

-Mutual Funds: Public doesn’t offer mutual funds, but
+Mutual Funds: Although Public doesn’t have any mutual funds, Charles Schwab has thousands of them.

 Public Brokerage Review Summary